 Click the browse [...] button and select Add new Cluster ActiveGate.

-wgetcommand line and paste it into your terminal window.
-Make sure to copy the command directly from the cluster page because the command contains your cluster master address.
+wget command line from the first (Run this command on the target host) text box, and paste it into your terminal window.
+Make sure you copy the command directly from the cluster page, because the command contains your cluster master address.

 Run the installer